OAC Testimony to the Florida Committee on Health Policy

 The OAC operates with a few key principals.
 First, that obesity is a complex, chronic disease.
 Second, that as a disease, obesity needs to be prevented and treated.
 Third, that obesity should be both be prevented and treated under the guidance of health care professionals and finally that access to such treatment, what we call obesity management services, should be made widely available through health insurance.

-Today, nearly 23 percent of the adult residents of Florida are obese and approximately 5 percent are morbidly obese or 100 pounds over ideal body weight.
-More than 14.4 percent of children in Florida are obese.
-This is a dramatic explosion considering that in just 1989, fewer than 10 percent of the citizens of Florida were obese.
-In less than 15 years, the number of obese citizens of Florida doubled.
+Today, nearly 23 percent of the adult residents of Florida have obesity and approximately 5 percent have severe obesity or 100 pounds over ideal body weight.
+More than 14.4 percent of children in Florida have obesity.
+This is a dramatic explosion considering that in just 1989, fewer than 10 percent of the citizens of Florida were affected by obesity.
+In less than 15 years, the number of citizens with obesity of Florida doubled.
 I have a few slides from the CDC showing this dramatic growth in Florida and in other states.
 Many of you may have seen these before, but I think it is an important reminder of the growth of the obesity epidemic.

 These slides are courtesy of the CDC who makes them publicly available on their Web site.
 They consist of data from the Behavioral Risk Factor Surveillance Survey.
 One point to remember before we view the slides, is that it is very likely that the percentages shown on these slides are significantly underestimated as they rely on self-reported weights and heights.
 Let’s be frank about self-reported weights, most of us aren’t honest as we actually have studies showing that men have the tendency to say they are taller, therefore lowering their body mass index (BMI) and women have the tendency to say they are lighter, again lowering their BMI.

 Going all the way back to 1985, we can see that Florida was one of the few states collecting data and our obesity rates were below 10 percent.

 This slide from 1989 shows more states collecting data but Florida remains below 10 percent.